Last updated: 13 August 2025

 Pre-Settled Status

 If you are granted Pre-Settled Status, you can stay in the UK for a further five years from the date you get the status.
-You can then apply for Settled Status once you have reached five years’ continuous residence in the UK even if you reach the five years’ residence after the main 30 June 2021 deadline.
+You are then eligible for Settled Status once you have reached five years’ continuous residence in the UK even if you reach the five years’ residence after the main 30 June 2021 deadline.
 Read more on the Home Office website here.

 What happens if you had Pre-Settled Status but forgot to make an application for Settled Status?

-As a result of a legal challenge in December 2022, if you have Pre-Settled Status but you do not make a second application to EUSS before the expiry of their pre-settled status, you will not lose your residence rights.
-If this applies to you, from September 2023, your Pre-Settled Status will be automatically extended by 2 years before it expires.
+As a result of a legal challenge in December 2022, if you have Pre-Settled Status but you do not make a second application to EUSS before the expiry your pre-settled status, you will not lose your residence rights.

 If you have Pre-Settled Status, you should automatically have permanent residence status once you have been living in the UK for 5 years.
 Read more about what this means here.